An Inspiring Story Serving to Remind Us That Success Doesn’t Happen Overnight

 The HubSpot Growth Show podcast is great.
 The stories are truly inspiring and serve to remind us that success doesn’t happen overnight.

 It takes persistence, a lot of pulling ourselves back up, following a path when we don’t know if and when it’s going to happen for us while remaining true to our passion, gut instinct and purpose.

-At the weekend, I saw the actress Denise Gough give what has been credited as the West End performance of the year in People Places Things.
+I saw the actress Denise Gough give what has been credited as the West End performance of the year in People Places Things.
 I read afterwards that in 2012 when she received the Critics’ Award for most promising newcomer, she respectively said she’d been around for 10 years.